AJ-Ferguson123/book-management-app/README.md

-Just making a react-app with add/delete feature that stores memory in cache.
+Just making a react-app with CRUD feature that stores memory in cache.
 Some hooks used to create the app as well as some simple bootstarpping

 # Getting Started with Create React App